 Setting of automatic temperature control valve for cooling water For the main engine SAC, the automatic temperature control valve must be set to 25 °C (set-point).
-When seawater temperatures are higher than 21 °C - assuming a maximum seawater temperature of 32 °C - the cooling water temperature for the SAC may increase to maximum 36 °C. The higher the LT cooling water temperature, the earlier DCC might be activated.
-Consequently, it is recommended to keep the temperature of the LT circuit as low as possible.
+When seawater temperatures are higher than 21 °C - assuming a maximum seawater temperature of 32 °C - the cooling water temperature for the SAC may increase to maximum 36 °C. It is recommended to keep the temperature of the LT circuit as low as possible.

-The automatic temperature control valve of the SAC must be set to 25°C (see Arrangement 1,
+The automatic temperature control valve of the SAC must be set to 25°C (see Arrangement 1, 1 4-33).

-If ancillary machinery requires a different temperature set-point, then a separate cooling water loop must be installed as shown in Arrangement 2, a 4-6 and Arrangement 3, b 4-7.
+If ancillary machinery requires a different temperature set-point, then a separate cooling water loop must be installed as shown in Arrangement 2,

+4-33 and Arrangement 3, 4-34.